Archived Articles

 Take the Poll: The Effective City Council Member

-Candidate filing for office in Shorewood is July 30, 2024 until August 13, 2024 at 5 pm.
+[ays_poll id=1] Candidate filing for office in Shorewood is July 30, 2024 until August 13, 2024 at 5 pm.
 You will vote for three expiring terms: Labadie, Callies and Zerby.
 City council members represent their constituents.
 A council member must be honest, transparent and accountable to the public when making responsible decisions that are in alignment with codes, statutes and best practices.
 Know who you are voting for!
 Watch council meetings on Zoom.
 See them in action.
 Budgeting: Understand and actively participate in the budgeting process, including allocating funds to various departments and projects, regular clear reporting to the public; Provide ongoing monitoring and study of the city’s financial health and expenditures.
-Oversight: Effective council representatives Provide transparent
+Oversight: Effective council representatives

 Read More »